• Skip to primary navigation

 Related reading: Kids’ Emotional Intelligence: Why Low-Tech Skills are the Key to Success in a High-Tech World

-You may have seen videos of those classic psychological studies done with infants to study the question of whether compassion natural or learned.
+You may have seen videos of those classic psychological studies done with infants to study the question of whether compassion is natural or learned.
 Infants are shown a scenario in which a puppet tries to go up a tall hill.
 In one situation, another “kind” puppet helps the other character up the hill.
 In a different scenario, an “unkind” puppet does not help the other character or may even try to discourage him from going up the hill.
 Later, infants are given a choice to view either the “kind” puppet or the “unkind” puppet.
 Astonishingly, over 80% of infants choose the “kind” puppet.
 These types of studies have been done numerous times with infants as young as 3 months old.
 The results are always pretty much the same.

 Take a look: